 Overnight Driver Accomodation

-First of all, starting this year, we have a place for our out of town drivers to sleep overnight so that they're refreshed and able to safely drive the group home in the morning.
-It's free to sleep in the hall we've booked, but space is limited, so drop us a quick email if you want to take advantage of that opportunity, and make sure to bring a sleeping bag and pillow!
+First of all, we have a place for our out of town drivers to sleep overnight so that they're refreshed and able to safely drive the group home in the morning.
+It's free to sleep in the hall we've booked (Marpole Hall down at 70th and Marine Dr), but space is limited, so drop us a quick email if you want to take advantage of that opportunity, and make sure to bring a sleeping bag and pillow!

 Third, and perhaps most exciting, is the ability to SKIP THE LINE at registration.
-Starting this year, we've set up the ability (completely optional) for you to tell us when your group will arrive at registration.
+We've set up the ability (completely optional) for you to tell us when your group will arrive at registration.
 You still need to actually register in person, but if you're arriving at the time you say you are, you're only going to be in line for a couple minutes.
 PLEASE PLEASE PLEASE arrive when you say you will.
 It can mess up other groups if you're too late.
 Head over to EventBrite for that.
+Once you pre-book online, you will receive an electronic copy of the registration form.
+Please completely fill that in and bring it with you to save time.

 Important Things of Note